rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 ### Multiple environments

-Another advantage of a dedicated CI server is that you can make sure your code works in an environment that you don't have access to on your development machine.
+Another advantage of a dedicated CI server is that you can make sure that your code works in an environment that you don't have access to on your development machine.

 You might write Python code that should work on both Windows and Linux, but